-Those in charge of youth activities, whether employees, self-employed people or professionals, can request youth leave, a special paid leave of up to 60 days over the course of their professional career.
+Anyone in charge of youth activities, whether an employee, self-employed or a professional, may request youth leave, a special paid leave of up to 60 days over the course of their professional career.

-Youth leave enables the recipient to participate in youth activities such as:
+Youth leave enables the recipient to participate in youth-related activities such as:

-- Have an employment contract with a company or partnership that is legally based and active in Luxembourg,
+- have an employment contract with a company or association that is legally based and active in the Grand Duchy,

 Self-employed people and professionals must have been affiliated with the Luxembourg social security system for at least 2 years.

-Christophe, a voluntary leader at a youth club, is attending specialist "Sport and Leisure" training
+Christophe, a voluntary leader at a youth club, is attending a training course specialising in sport and leisure

 Christophe, 32, works full-time in the public sector.
 He also volunteers as a youth club leader for his local community.

-He has already gained Level 3 in his youth leaders certificate, and would like to attend specialist training for climbing.
-In this context, he can apply for Youth leave which will enable him to obtain additional paid leave days.
+He has already gained Level 3 of the youth leaders' certificate, and would like to attend specialist training for climbing.
+In this context, he can apply for youth leave, which will give him extra days of paid leave.

-The maximum length is limited to a total of 60 days, and cannot exceed 20 working days over a 2-year period.
-As the length of the youth leave is linked to an actual work period, Christophe will continue to receive his salary.
-The State will reimburse the employer for salary advanced together with employer costs.
+The maximum length is limited to a total of 60 days, and may not exceed 20 working days over a 2-year period.
+As the duration of the youth leave is assimilated to a period of actual work, Christophe will continue to receive his salary.
+The State will reimburse the employer for the salary and the social security costs.

 03 Eligible activities

-The National Youth Service (Service National de la Jeunesse - SNJ) must receive the request for youth leave 1 month prior to the start of the leave sought.
+The National Youth Service (Service national de la jeunesse - SNJ) must receive the request for youth leave one month prior to the start of the leave sought.

-- Obtain his/her employer's decision on his/her request,
+- obtain his/her employer's opinion regarding the request,

-- Send the form to the National Youth Service (Service National de la Jeunesse - SNJ).
+- send the form to the National Youth Service.

-The employee is informed by letter of the number of days of leave granted.
-Following the training course he/she must submit attendance certificate(s) to the employer.
+Employee and employer are notified by post of the number of days of leave granted.
+After the training course/activity, the employee must give the corresponding certificate(s) of participation to his/her employer.

 The employer must:

-- Give an opinion on the request submitted by his employee,
+- give its opinion on the request submitted by the employee,

-- Download and complete the reimbursement form and attach the requested items (attendance certificate(s), payslip(s) for the period in question),
+- download and complete the reimbursement form, and attach the documents requested,

-- Send the duly completed form and the requested documents to the National Youth Service (Service National de la Jeunesse - SNJ).
+- send the duly completed form and the requested documents to the National Youth Service.

 Calculating the number of days

-- For holders of an Assistant Leader/Leader certificate (or the equivalent qualification), the leave days granted for youth leave depend on the length of the training/activity.
+- For holders of an Assistant Leader/Leader certificate (or equivalent qualification*), the number of days of leave granted for youth leave depends on the duration of the training course/activity.

-- For people who do not meet these criteria and who wish to undertake training on organising and supervising training placements or educational activities for young people, only two thirds of the days spent working with young people can be covered by youth leave.
+- For people who do not meet these criteria and who wish to attend a training course on organising and supervising workshops or educational activities for young people, only two-thirds of the number of days spent working with young people can be covered by youth leave.